hpiwowar/jdap/manuscript.md

 | cNonJDAPJournal    |  1.15|   1.00|    1.32|   2.0|
 | cDate              |  0.93|   0.88|    0.99|  -2.3|

-Similarily, the following table shows the estimated coefficients and 95%-confidence intervals (transformed to odds ratios) for responses to *question 2*.
-According to the model estimates, the introduction of the JDAP data archiving policy significantly increases the odds of a positive response regarding *data archiving* by a factor of 1.57 (CI=\[1.33; 1.90\]), while the remaining two predictors do not show any statistically significant effects.
+We found the similar results when we looked at the author's responses to community norms about *data archiving* rather than data sharing.
+The following table shows the estimated coefficients and 95%-confidence intervals (transformed to odds ratios).
+According to the model estimates, the introduction of the JDAP data archiving policy significantly increases the odds of a positive response regarding *data archiving* by a factor of 1.57 (CI=\[1.33; 1.90\]).
+Being a nonJDAP journal is a significant predictor in this case, though with a much lower odds ratio.

-Here too, we conducted two likelihood-ratio tests to assess the effect of change in policy and the other predictors on reported attitudes.
-The first likelihood-ratio test, comparing the full three-predictor model with a reduced model *without* the effect of policy change revealed a significantly better fit for the full model (*χ*<sup>2</sup>(1)=148.35, *p* &lt; 0.001).
-A second likelihood-ratio test comparing the full model with a reduced model using *only* the policy change predictor (*cAfterPolicyChange*) revealed no statistically significantly difference (*χ*<sup>2</sup>(2)=9.37, *p* = 0.01).
+Comparing the full three-predictor model with a reduced model *without* the effect of policy change revealed a significantly better fit for the full model (*χ*<sup>2</sup>(1)=148.35, *p* &lt; 0.001), indicating again that the policy change was a statistically significant predictor of the author's responses about data archiving attitudes.

 |                    |    OR|  2.5 %|  97.5 %|      t|
 |--------------------|-----:|------:|-------:|------:|